AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/InheritanceExtensions/IsDerivedFromRoleClass.md

 InheritanceExtensions.IsDerivedFromRoleClass Method
 ===================================================
-AutomationML 2.1 APIDetermines whether the specified role reference defines an inheritance relation from the role, uniquely identifiable by the given role class path.
+Determines whether the specified role reference defines an inheritance relation from the role, uniquely identifiable by the given role class path.
 The role class path may contain an alias.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)